-Air Duct Cleaning Cost
+Here’s What an Air Duct Cleaning Should Really Cost

 Baker recommends an immediate duct cleaning when you move into a newly built home.

-‘There’s lots of construction debris.
-Saw dust, dry wall scraps [and even] Doritos bags can end up in the duct work of a newly built home,’ he says.
+“There’s lots of construction debris.
+Sawdust, drywall scraps and even Doritos bags can end up in the ductwork of a newly built home,” he says.

-“You should get your HVAC provider out to your house to upgrade your furnace filtration situation.
-That is money better spent than on a yearly or every two year duct cleaning scam.”
+“You should get your HVAC provider to upgrade your furnace filtration situation.
+That is money better spent than on a yearly or every two-year duct cleaning scam.”

-“A quality duct cleaning isn’t, in my opinion, complete without your HVAC system cleaned at the same time,” Baker says.
+“A quality duct cleaning isn’t, in my opinion, complete without getting your HVAC system cleaned at the same time,” Baker says.